Mortal Kombat (Game Boy)

 Mortal Kombat, now in laggy, miniaturized, four-color form.
 Hooray?

 The GameShark code 010085D6/010086D6 changes 1P/2P to Johnny Cage, a character not implemented in this port.
-Nothing of him, except his name, is present in the game's resources, as none of his graphics are present (only uses Sonya's sprites just by accident).
+Nothing of him, except his name, is present in the game's resources, as none of his graphics are present (it defaults to Sonya's sprites).

 He doesn't have his shadow kick, split punch, or a Fatality, but he does have a fireball projectile that is identical to Shang Tsung's in the game.